Tonnanto/uni-car-reservation-service/README.md

 or

-1. run the attached jar file `CarReservationService.jar`
+1. run the attached jar file `java -jar CarReservationService.jar`
    - Note: Some characters might not be displayed correctly in the console.